rumblefishx/scrapingvgchartz/README.md

 Scrapingvgchartz is a webcrawler that scrapes data from VGCHARTZ.

 It was made for acquire console game's sales information.
-IMPORTANT : Only consoles available are PS4,NS,XOne (Playstation 4, Nintendo Switch and Xbox One)
+IMPORTANT : platforms available are just PS4,NS,XOne (Playstation 4, Nintendo Switch and Xbox One)

 HOW TO USE: